Part of the magazine page of the definitive Jowett Jupiter website

 and "Is it front wheel drive?" prompted by the rather forward engine

-show at the Applied Physics Laboratory of the Johns Hopkins University, to a car show sponsored by
+show at the Applied Physics Laboratory of the Johns Hopkins University (based in Maryland USA), to a car show sponsored by

 the Sugarloaf Mountain Region of the Antique Automobile Club of America.